This compilation of the covers of the Annual Reports since 2002 conveys the scope of our work.

 Grenada: The delegate of the Grenada Special Education Needs Officer, Ministry of Education trialed the course with teachers and reported, ‘The content of the online training package was excellent.
 It covers almost all aspects that teachers will need in order to offer support to students with dyslexia.
 Additionally, the content can easily be used across the curriculum.
 All students and teachers stand to benefit from the strategies used in the course.
 The teachers in Grenada who participated were thrilled with the content’.

 Ireland: The online course was reviewed and adapted to the Irish school system.
 It continues to be used in training colleges and has been added to the Special Education Support Services (SESS) website, an initiative of Teacher Education Section of the Department of Education and Skills, funded by the Irish Government.

 Japan: The Japanese Dyslexia Association EDGE is creating an online course based on the MOOC, Supporting children with difficulties in reading and writing.

 Kenya: Kenya are in the final stages of setting up pre- and in-service teacher training on dyslexia programmes using the course.

 Lebanon: Following a very positive evaluation of the course by Professor Ahmad Aoueini, it is now being used at the Department of Education of the Lebanese American University as a mandatory module in the training of Masters students.
-Professor Aoueini also agreed to oversee the adaptation of the course into Arabic, which is much in demand.
+Professor Aoueini oversaw the adaptation of the course into Arabic, which is much in demand.